 and condensate appropriately, then the limitations that might prevent the installation of alternative boilers can be overcome.

 There are several regulations you must follow when installing a modern boiler in your loft.
 The appliance must be in a place so that heating engineers can have easy access for servicing purposes and safety reasons.
 There must also be adequate flooring to ensure a safe passage to it.

-It’s important that you choose a Gas Safe registered engineer to carry out the work.
+The loft should have good lighting, a ladder to gain access and a guard rail for safety.
+Electric, gas and water isolation points are also a requirement.
+You must choose a Gas Safe registered engineer to carry out the work and replace systems.
 The cost will vary depending on your existing system and the services you require.
 With warm.co.uk we only use recommended boiler installers who are hugely competitive on price and we use only fully qualified and professional Gas Safe registered engineers to carry out the work.

 By moving your boiler from the warmth of your main living area to the loft, you need to consider the fact that it might be affected by extreme temperatures – both hot and cold.

 home as heat rises.
 Consider ways in which you can regulate the heat and keep the loft at a cooler temperature.
 In the loft, your boiler is suddenly further away from hot water outlets, such as kitchen and bathroom taps.
 So performance could be an issue and worth considering.
-Its important you speak to our experts and find out more on 0800 311 8990.
+You must speak to our experts and find out more on 0800 311 8990.